 Immediately after connecting to the internet, our camera updated its firmware, which took about an hour.
 (The delay may have been from the overall connection issues we experienced with the camera.)
 Apart from that, the process was quick and easy.

 Recap: Is the ADT Self Setup outdoor camera good?

 If you’re planning to get a ADT Self Setup system, then it would make sense to get this camera.
 That way, your whole security suite can live in one mobile app, and you’ll get all the camera’s benefits.

 Features: The facial recognition and siren detection make the ADT Self Setup camera stand out.

 Pricing: For what this camera offers, the price is reasonable.

 Home automation: You can’t do everything with this camera’s home automation, but you can do a lot.

 Installation: Installation is pretty easy as long as everything goes smoothly.

 But if you’re not getting a system, this wouldn’t be our first recommendation to you.
 This camera had a hard time staying connected.
 We’ve seen a few other reviewers with the same problem, which suggests this is a bigger problem than just a single faulty camera.

-Blue by ADT outdoor camera FAQ
+ADT Self Setup outdoor camera FAQ

 According to the specs ADT has shared, this camera is not an IP (internet protocol) camera.
 It doesn’t use its own IP address to share videos over a Wi-Fi network.